Podcast Promotion

 SEO checklist

 Recently, Google started crawling audio material and including podcasts in search results.
-To capitalize on this update, try targeting episodes to a few keyword phrases your intended audience often searches for.
+To capitalize on this update, try targeting episode titles to a few keyword phrases your intended audience often searches for.
 Include those same keywords on that episode’s post for double SEO benefits.

 Get a Beautiful and Responsive Podcast Website – For Free